Shagedoorn1/Ember/AmitX/Kernel/ROADMAP.md

 To build a delightfully handcrafted OS from scratch — one that boots, blinks, hoots, and eventually runs its own shell, compiler, and apps, all while looking fabulous doing it.

-We're not cloning UNIX.
+I'm not cloning UNIX.
-We're not rewriting Linux.
+I'm not rewriting Linux.
-We're building **AmitX** — the OS that perches on your CPU and screams into the void with elegance.
+I'm building **AmitX** — the OS that perches on your CPU and screams into the void with elegance.

 ---